-- The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
-The following items shall always be read back:

-ATC route clearances; - (ii) clearances and instructions to enter, land on, take off from, hold short of, cross, taxi and backtrack on any runway; and - (iii) runway-in-use, altimeter settings, SSR codes, newly assigned communication channels, level instructions, heading and speed instructions; and - (iv) transition levels, whether issued by the controller or contained in ATIS broadcasts.
+- (1) The flight crew shall read back to the air traffic controller safety-related parts of ATC clearances and instructions which are transmitted by voice.
+The following items shall always be read back: - (i) ATC route clearances; - (ii) clearances and instructions to enter, land on, take off from, hold short of, cross, taxi and backtrack on any runway; and - (iii) runway-in-use, altimeter settings, codes, newly communication assigned channels, level instructions, heading and speed instructions; and - (iv) transition levels, whether issued by the controller or contained in ATIS broadcasts.